0iamhsk0/ecommerce-sales-analytics-data-pipeline/README.md

 ## 📌 Project Overview
 This project implements an **end-to-end E-Commerce data analytics pipeline** using **Databricks** and **Delta Lake**, following the **Medallion Architecture (Bronze → Silver → Gold)**.

-In addition to the standard pipeline, the project includes:
+In addition to the standard pipeline, it also includes:
 - Data quality validation and governance
 - Quarantine handling for invalid records
 - Incremental processing logic